 - The Varsity, 61 North Avenue.
 Classic Atlanta hot dog and burgers joint.
 Just don’t forget the antacid chaser.

-- Six Feet Under, 685 11th Seafood and pub fare with lots of craft beers.
+- Six Feet Under, 685 11th Street.
+Seafood and pub fare with lots of craft beers.

 - Bartaco, 969 Marietta Street.
 Lots of great tacos and drinks, super casual.